Professor-G/MicroLIA/README.md

 prediction, ml_pred = microlensing_classifier.predict(mag, magerr, rf, pca)[0:2]
 ```
 We’re interested only in the predicted class and the probability it’s microlensing, but by default the **predict** function will output the probability predictions for all classes.
-For more information please refer to the documentation of specific modules.
+For more information please refer to the documentation available in the specific modules.

 # Test Script